 Why Is Peace of Mind Important?

-Below I’ve provided nine quotes from different sources which may be useful when thinking about finding your peace.
+My quote about peace of mind: We all have faults, and our goal is to rise above those fault lines to build life on calm unshakable foundations.
+Below I’ve provided nine more quotes from different sources which may be useful when thinking about finding your peace.
 As a minister, I’ve found occasion to share these quotations along with activities a person may wish to participate in.
 Nevertheless, obtaining peace of mind is not dependent on being with others or alone; it is always the individual’s property.
 Essentially, being able to find a way to stabilize oneself psychologically contributes to better perspectives on life and avoidance of some of the pitfalls of living.
 However, in severe situations in which perceived negative views are persistent and overwhelming, seek professional mental health services.

 Nine Quotations About Finding Peace of Mind

 - Peyton C. March: “There is a wonderful mythical law of nature that the three things we crave most in life—happiness, freedom, and peace of mind—are always attained by giving them to someone else.”